json-e/json-e/README.md

-When given an object, map returns an object only when the expression defined by `each(var)` evaluates to an object since results of each 'each(var)' are merged internally to give the resulting object.Otherwise the expression becomes invalid for the $map operator.
+When given an object, map returns an object only when the expression defined by `each(var)` evaluates to an object since results of each 'each(var)' are merged internally to give the resulting object.
+Otherwise the expression becomes invalid for the $map operator.
 If keys intersect, later keys will win.

 ```yaml